Unfortunately, there are a lot of misconceptions about life insurance which can lead to missed opportunities to protect ourselves and our dependants.

 In this article, we’ll set the record straight for six of them.

 For example, if you fall sick or become injured for an extended period of time and are unable to work, you’ll still need to meet day-to-day expenses.
-Having Income Protection may therefore help you in covering a portion of your income.
+Having Income Protection may therefore help cover a portion of your income.

 Unfortunately, it’s not enough to stuff your life insurance policy in a drawer and forget about it.